 There are also facilities to:

-- Contact the Knowledge Base administrators
+- Suggest improvements to the Knowledge Base

 - Add or edit information within the Knowledge Base.
 Any member of FHUG is welcome to contribute their knowledge.

 - Easily copy a link to a Knowledge Base page and insert it into a Forum post.

 How To Navigate the Knowledge Base